-Total hip replacement (THR) in dogs and cats is most commonly performed to restore a pain-free joint and normal function due to pain resulting from osteoarthritis (OA), secondary to hip dysplasia.
-Other causes of arthritis, such as hip trauma, genetics and abnormal growth of the hip, are also indications for THR.
-The clinical signs of hip arthritis usually are the same regardless of the underlying cause.
+Total hip replacement (THR) in dogs and cats is most commonly performed to restore a pain-free joint and normal function due to pain resulting from osteoarthritis (OA), often secondary to hip dysplasia.
+Other causes of arthritis, such as hip trauma, genetic developmental problems, abnormal growth of the hip, are also indications for THR.
+The clinical signs of hip arthritis often are the same regardless of the underlying cause.
 These include limping, slowness to rise, hesitancy to jump up, a “bunny-hopping” gait, lack of desire to go for long walks, contentment to be an observer instead of a participant in vigorous activity and many more often subtle hints of discomfort.

 Potential THR Surgery Candidates

 Not all animals presenting with hip pain are imminent THR candidates.
 Non-surgical pain management is generally the first option recommended before surgery.
 If pain management is only partially effective, if clinical signs worsen or if ongoing pain management is indefinitely necessary, surgery is indicated.
 Pain management coupled with attaining an ideal body condition scorean assessment of the animal's weight for age and weight for height ratios, and its relative proportions of muscle and fat may delay surgery in some instances, but weight reduction and exercise are sometimes difficult to achieve when the hips are painful.
 If uncomplicated, unrelenting hip pain is present affecting your pet’s quality of life, your veterinarian will likely recommend THR surgery, which will restore a pain-free joint with normal function for the life of your companion.